muonium/core/CONTRIBUTING.md

 ##Version
 We're using PHP version 5.6

+# Support
+- We do not support IE.
+- We support only the recent web browsers.

 # Directories
 core/ : web application
 nova/ : where the users datum are stored